 Loss of Use —Covers your living expenses if you have to live somewhere else because your home is uninhabitable.

 Medical Expense —Guests are covered for medical expenses if they get hurt on your property, and in some cases, people are covered for injuries of your property.
 Health care isn't covered for you or other family members.

 Personal Liability — Liability coverage kicks in if someone gets hurt or their property gets damaged, and you're to blame.
 Consider things like how much you make and what you own when choosing your liability coverage limits.
 Make sure your liability coverage is high enough to cover your assets in case you're sued.

-Scheduled Personal Property — There are times when you might need special coverage for things like jewelry, guns, artwork, rugs, etc.
+Scheduled Personal Property — You might need special coverage for jewelry, guns, artwork, rugs, etc.